pdromnt/tou_decomp/README.md

 directories.

-The decomp intentionally runs windowed and identifies itself as `Tunnels of Underworld - Decompiled` so it cannot be confused with the original fullscreen executable.
+The decomp intentionally runs windowed and identifies itself as `Tunnels of Underworld - RE/Decompiled` so it cannot be confused with the original fullscreen executable.

 ## Building on Windows